1 July 2021 (updated annually)

 - A death benefit paid as a pension would retain funds in the super environment.
 By receiving a death benefit as a lump sum, some beneficiaries may not be able to contribute that money back into a superannuation fund due to certain restrictions imposed by law.

-- There is no urgency to deal with death benefits at a time of grief as the pension automatically switches from the deceased to the reversionary beneficiary.
+- With a reversionary pension, there is a lower administrative burden at a time of grief as the pension automatically switches from the deceased to the reversionary beneficiary.

-- Anyone who has an account-based pension has a transfer balance cap of $1.6 million dollars.
+- If you have an account-based pension you may have a personal transfer balance cap which may be from $1.6 million to $1.7 million dollars.
 A reversionary account-based pension is not counted towards their transfer balance cap until 12 months after the death of their spouse.
 This allows them time to decide what action to take and to accumulate tax free earnings for a year.

 Disadvantages of a reversionary pension

-- Funds are not readily available to pay off non-deductible debts; however your beneficiary may withdraw a lump sum from the pension, up to the full amount of the pension if necessary.
+- Your beneficiary may withdraw a lump sum from the pension, up to the full amount of the pension if necessary.

 - The nomination is not usually able to be modified or removed without re-commencing the pension.